-The model programs the shift points for the transmission according to the schedule shown in Figure 2.
+The model programs the shift points for the transmission according to the schedule shown in the figure below.
 For a given throttle in a given gear, there is a unique vehicle speed at which an upshift takes place.
 The simulation operates similarly for a downshift.

-The top-level diagram of the model is shown in Figure 3.
-To run the simulation, press the Play button on the toolbar in the model window.
+The top-level diagram of the model is shown in the figure below.
+To run the simulation, on the Simulation tab, click Run.
 Note that the model logs relevant data to MATLAB Workspace in a data structure called

 sldemo_autotrans_output.
-Logged signals have a blue indicator (see Figure 3).
+Logged signals have a blue indicator.
 After you run the simulation, you can view the components of the data structure by typing

-The Simulink model shown in Figure 3 is composed of modules which represent the engine, transmission, and the vehicle, with an additional shift logic block to control the transmission ratio.
+The Simulink model shown above is composed of modules which represent the engine, transmission, and the vehicle, with an additional shift logic block to control the transmission ratio.
 User inputs to the model are in the form of throttle (given in percent) and brake torque (given in ft-lb).
 The user inputs throttle and brake torques using the ManeuversGUI interface.

 The Engine subsystem consists of a two-dimensional table that interpolates engine torque versus throttle and engine speed.
-Figure 4 shows the composite Engine subsystem.
+The figure below shows the composite Engine subsystem.
 Double click on this subsystem in the model to view its structure.

-The TorqueConverter and the TransmissionRatio blocks make up the Transmission subsystem, as shown in Figure 5.
+The TorqueConverter and the TransmissionRatio blocks make up the Transmission subsystem, as shown in the figure below.
 Double click on the Transmission subsystem in the model window to view its components.